 In addition, the FDA warning letter said that Novartis failed to properly submit its ads for review, as required by regulation, before running the ads on Facebook.

 Problems with Tasigna have also been identified by Health Canada, the Canadian government’s agency charged with overseeing the health and safety of Canadian citizens.
 Specifically, in 2013, Health Canada issued an alert related to Tasigna and the possible development of atherosclerosis in those who have taken the drug.
 The alert indicated that Novartis had reported at least 277 cases of atherosclerosis in people who took Tasigna, based on clinical trial data collected between 2005 and 2013.

-Current Tasigna Litigation
+Current and Recent Tasigna Litigation

 Dennis McWilliams was diagnosed with Ph+ CML in 2007, and he began taking Tasigna in June 2011 after his doctor determined that it might offer a better potential treatment than Gleevec (imatinib).
 About two years later, McWilliams suffered a stroke.